 All about collaborating with a partner

 Are you looking for a (fellow) freelancer so you can carry out large assignments together?
 Or do you want to further develop and market your invention together with others, in co-creation?
+Working together can be done in various ways.
 Read how to find a partner that suits you and how to build a strong collaboration with each other.

-Decide what you want to do and what you are good at.
-Then think of the entrepreneurial skills (in Dutch) that are necessary for success, but that you do not master well enough yourself.
+Think of the entrepreneurial skills (in Dutch) that are necessary for success.
+Which skills do you have and which do you not master well enough yourself.
 For example, are you good at sales?
-Then the monthly VAT return might not be your biggest hobby.
-Or maybe you have 1001 ideas, but you can't manage to make money with them.
+Then the monthly VAT return might not be where you shine.
+Or maybe you have 1001 ideas, but you cannot manage to make money with them.
+Or you do not know the right people.

 Find a business partner who complements you and is strong where you are weaker.
-That way, you can master all aspects of entrepreneurship together.
 Test your entrepreneurial skills (in Dutch).
 If necessary, take an assessment or personality test.

 You and your partner